shoelace-style/localize/README.md

 # Shoelace: Localize

-This micro library does not aim to replicate a full-blown localization tool.
+This zero-dependency micro library does not aim to replicate a full-blown localization tool.
 For that, you should use something like [i18next](https://www.i18next.com/).
 What this library _does_ do is provide a lightweight, framework-agnostic mechanism for sharing and applying translations across one or more custom elements in a component library.

 Included are methods for translating terms, dates, currencies, and numbers and a [Reactive Controller](https://lit.dev/docs/composition/controllers/) that can be used as a mixin in Lit and other supportive component authoring libraries.